HadiAbu/event-sourcing/README.md

 Backend Framework: Express.
 Keep it minimal so the pattern remains visible.

-Event Store (Database): PostgreSQL with a single events table.
-It’s excellent for this because of JSONB support and ACID guarantees.
+Event Store (Database): In-memory implementation for demonstration.
+In production, this would be replaced with PostgreSQL implementation.

-Frontend: Vite + Vanilla JS.
+Frontend: HTML/CSS + Vanilla JS.
 This keeps the focus on the data flow rather than framework-specific state management.

 Real-time Updates: Socket.io.
 This will allow the frontend to "see" events being appended to the log in real-time.